AnantaBalaji/Visual-Question-Answering/README.md

-# Predictoing Question Relevance in Visual Question Answering
+# Predicting Question Relevance in Visual Question Answering

 Dataset Used : MSCOCO